rvirding/luerl/README.md

  Evaluate a Lua expression and return its result, and the new Lua State.

 #### luerl:dofile(Path[, State]) -> {Result, NewState}.
  Load and execute the Lua code in the file and return its result, and the new Lua State.
-Equivalent to doing luerl:eval("dofile('FileName')").
+Equivalent to doing luerl:do("return dofile('FileName')").

 #### luerl:load(String|Binary) -> {ok, Form} | {error, Reason} .
  Parse a Lua chunk as string or binary, and return a compiled chunk ('form').